All centrifugations should be done at 4°C. Samples should be kept on ice throughout the procedure.

 Pass cells suspension through a 25 gauge needle 10 times using a 1 mL syringe.

 Leave on ice for 20 min.

-For a membrane fraction, centrifuge the supernatant in an ultracentrifuge at 40,000 rpm (100,000 x g) for 1 h.
+For a membrane fraction, centrifuge the supernatant from step 11 in an ultracentrifuge at 40,000 rpm (100,000 x g) for 1 h.
 Wash pellet by adding 400 μL of fractionation buffer.
 Resuspend by pipetting and pass through a 25 G needle.
 Re-centrifuge for 45 min.
 Resuspend the membrane pellet in the same buffer as used for the nuclei.